Waverley's air quality role

 The Air-UK website site gives background detail on the causes of smogs and is a useful source of all UK information on air quality.
 It also provides an up-to-date bulletin on the air quality in your area.

-We monitor local air quality in Waverley using three continuous air quality monitoring stations and a network of passive diffusion tube samplers.
+We monitor air quality in Waverley using three continuous air quality monitoring stations and a network of passive diffusion tube samplers.

 Waverley's three air quality monitoring units are in or adjacent to the three air quality management areas in Farnham, Godalming and Hindhead.
 These units produce real-time readings of air pollution levels that show whether pollution is exceeding the Government's hourly objective for specific pollutants.
 These objectives are exceeded only where they affect 'local receptors' - for example places where people live, work or go to school.